enthought/mayavi/docs/source/mayavi/mlab.rst

 Visualization can be created in mlab by a set of functions operating on numpy arrays.
 In this section, we only list the different functions.
-They are described in details in the :mod:`mlab` reference, at the end of the user guide.
+They are described in details in the :ref:`mlab-reference`, at the end of the user guide.

 The mlab plotting functions take numpy arrays as input, describing the